Let me ask you something.

 Of course, you have.
 It’s human nature to feel like that sometimes, right?

-One of the most common obstacles that bloggers face today, whether they’ve been blogging for a few months or have been doing it for a few years, is the feeling of being uninspired to blog.
+Anyhow, one of the most common obstacles that bloggers face today, whether they’ve been blogging for a few months or have been doing it for a few years, is the uninspired feeling of not wanting to blog.

-Throughout a blogger’s journey, there are many things that can make a blogger feel low and unmotivated.
+Throughout a blogger’s journey, there are many things that can make him or her feel low and unmotivated.

-Although it is more apparent in newbies, even the most experienced, persistent, and determined bloggers can sometimes feel low.
+Although it is more apparent in newbies, even seasoned, persistent, and determined bloggers can sometimes feel low.

 It’s something that slowly creeps up on you until something eventually snaps.

-I once went through a spell of feeling demotivated, this lasted for almost three months, and largely because I was going through some pretty tough times in my personal life.
+I went through a spell of feeling demotivated several times in my blogging life.
+The last spell lasted for almost three months and was largely due to the fact I was going through some pretty tough times in my personal life.

 I know what you’re thinking.
 Much easier said than done, Fabz!
 Right?